What Is Hypnotherapy?

 Yes, I’m sorry to say it has become necessary to enforce the rule that clients abide by the policy to give a minimum of 48 hours notice in the event of a request to reschedule as it’s not fair on either myself, my team, or our other clients who really do want to get help.

 In the event of cancellation, the fee is non-refundable and this is to ensure your attendance and maximise your chances of success.

 It is also standard procedure within the industry (although some notable hypnotherapists are a LOT stricter! – they charge the full fee upfront!)

 This depends largely on what you are seeing me for because certain treatments are best with sessions spaced closer than others.

-For example, with weight loss, it is often helpful to have sessions one and two spaced between one and three weeks apart because usually there is a quite a lot of change work to get through up front before you start noticing significant change in your habits.
+For example, with weight loss, it is often helpful to have sessions one and two spaced between one and three weeks apart because usually there is quite a lot of change work to get through upfront before you start noticing a significant change in your habits.
 After that, a gap of three to four weeks is usually fine.

 Come with an open mind, a belief this will work and a desire to change and you’ll be just fine.